Alan W. Livingston: Later ventures

 Livingston later sold his stock in Capitol Industries to form his own company, Mediarts, Inc., for the production of motion pictures, records and music publishing.
 He eventually sold his interest in that company to United Artists as a result, particularly, of its success in the record business including Don McLean, who reached the #1 position in the country with his "American Pie" single and album in 1972.
 Two feature motion pictures were completed during the company's operation: Downhill Racer (1969) starring Robert Redford and Gene Hackman, and Unman, Wittering and Zigo (1971) starring David Hemmings; both released by Paramount Pictures.

 In August 1976, Livingston joined Twentieth Century Fox Film Corporation as Senior Vice President and President, Entertainment Group.
 He left in 1980 to accept the presidency of Atalanta Investment Company, Inc., and resigned in 1987 to produce a one-hour television adaptation of Sparky's Magic Piano, and to form Pacific Rim Productions, Inc. for animation services.

 Livingston also wrote a novel titled Ronnie Finkelhof, Superstar about a shy Harvard pre-law student who becomes an overnight success as a rock musician.
 It was published by Ballantine Books in the spring of 1988.

 On August 1, 1998, Livingston received his first honor for his creation of "Bozo the Clown" as the International Clown Hall of Fame in Milwaukee, Wisconsin presented him their Lifetime of Laughter Achievement Award.

 His first two marriages, one to actress Betty Hutton, ended in divorce.
-Livingston's third and final marriage was to actress Nancy Olson, whose film credits include Sunset Boulevard (1950) and The Absent-Minded Professor (1961).
+Livingston's third and final marriage was to actress Nancy Olson (formerly married to Alan Jay Lerner), whose film credits include Sunset Boulevard (1950) and The Absent-Minded Professor (1961).
 They resided in Beverly Hills, California.
 Their son, Christopher Livingston, is a movie producer, director, writer and songwriter.
 He also had a daughter, jewelry designer Laura Livingston Gibson, from a previous marriage.

 Death

 Livingston died after a series of mini-strokes at his home in Beverly Hills, California at the age of 91.

-He was survived by his wife, former actress Nancy Olson (formerly Mrs. Alan Jay Lerner), a son, Christopher Livingston; a daughter from a previous marriage, Laura Gibson; and two step daughters, Liza and Jennifer Lerner.
+In addition to his wife, son and daughter, he was survived by two stepdaughters, Liza and Jennifer Lerner.
+His elder son, Peter Wendell Livingston, a literary agent and bestselling author, pre-deceased him in 1991.